-When buying the CPU cooler, you need to think about is the type of CPU you intend to utilize.
+When buying the CPU cooler, you need to think about the type of CPU you intend to utilize.
 AMD and Intel have different sockets, and you must ensure that whatever cooler you purchase includes the correct fixtures to allow it to connect correctly.

 Latest AMD CPUs utilize an AM4 socket, whereas many new Intel CPUs are LGA1150, LGA1156, or LGA1151.
 LGA115x can support all of these.
 But always verify the specifications of the cooler you are planning to buy to ensure that it is compatible with your motherboard or CPU.

 After that, you must think about the case you’ll use to house everything inside.
 Low profile CPU coolers can fit in big cases, but they’re not designed for larger cases.
-Usually, you purchase low profile CPU coolers for Mini-ITX and MicroATX cases.
+Usually, you purchase low profile CPU coolers for Mini-ITX cases and MicroATX cases.

 Such Compact form factor cases need compact motherboards and can’t accommodate fin stacks or radiators.
 Read the case specifications thoroughly and determine how much space is available for your CPU cooler.

 3. Base Height